microsoft/vsts-extension-samples/ui-fabric-react/building.md

 1. Update the `baseUri` property in `manifests/local.json` to point to your local web server.
 For example: `http://mymachine:8080/ui-officefabric`.
 2. Run `node_modules/.bin/gulp --local`

 This will create a extension package (.vsix file) in the `dist` folder.
+This package must be published to the marketplace and shared with a VSTS instance.

 In local model, updates to HTML or CSS files do not require re-packaging or re-publishing the extension since content is served locally.
+Just load the VSTS instance that you shared your package with and your plugin will be served locally.

 Changes to TypeScript files requires compilation:

 ```
 node_modules/.bin/tsc